What is Mood Roll?

 - Tells a story

 Sound is extremely important in Mood Roll.
-So much so, it is an essential component.
-Sound - both music overlay, and back ground ambience - are key to creating the mood the filmmaker is after.
+So much so, it's an essential component.
+Sound, both music overlay, and ambience (distance birds, wind noise, boat horn in background) are key to creating the mood the filmmaker is after.
 The same short film without sound is just a video sequence.
-Not all Mood Roll has to contain music, however it is a key ingredient to immerse the viewer into the story.
-Ambience helps tell the story.
+Not all Mood Roll has to contain music however it is a key ingredient to immerse the viewer into the story.
+Ambience, helps tell the story.
 It sends audible ques to the viewer and prompts their brain to connect what they are watching with the story.

 Story.
 The difference between good Mood Roll and great Mood Roll is story.

 Like anything worthwhile in life, story plays a major part.
-If the viewer is immersed in the story of the short film, or is carried on a journey away from their current environment - albeit for 2 mins - then the film maker has successfully created great Mood Roll.
+If the viewer is immersed in the story of the short film or and is carried on a journey away from their current environment - all be it for 2 mins - then the film maker has successfully created great Mood Roll.

-And let's face it... we can all do with being carried away on a journey once in while, hey?
+And let face it... we can all do with being carried away on a journey once in while, hey?